 Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

-Hello fellow fanfiction readers and welcome to my profile!
-In case any of you are wondering, I myself have been perusing this magnificent website for close to a decade now, and have been writing my own stories for nearly as long.
-I hope you enjoy them.
+Hello fellow fanfiction readers and writers and welcome to my profile!
+In case any of you are wondering (which I genuinely doubt, but who cares), I myself have been perusing this magnificent website for close to a decade now, and have been writing my own stories for nearly as long (go figure).
+I hope you enjoy my additions to the Fanfiction Literary World.

 How to Write a Quality Story